 “None needed, but thank you.”
 He nods tightly and walks away.
 Carla has composed herself by now.

-“At least I’m not the only target of your ire,” she says, she voice cracking.
+“At least I’m not the only target of your ire,” she says, her voice cracking.

 “No, Mother, you’re not.
 I let my fury loose on anyone who treats me badly.”
 Boy, I’ve got them lined up today.
 Every time she comes at me with a snazzy comment, I just throw them right back at her.
 I’m proud of myself.
 “You never answered my question,” I say while cutting a few small pieces of beef.
 I see her raise her head.